Anna Kalinskaya: Singles

 Kalinskaya started the year with a triumph at the 25k Playford International, defeating Elena Rybakina in the final.
 Her victories continued with three more, first qualifying for the Australian Open.
 As a result, she advanced to the main draw, but was defeated by the world's No. 11, Aryna Sabalenka, in the first round.
 She struggled to reach the WTA Tour main draw at many tournaments, including the Premier-level St. Petersburg Ladies' Trophy, Qatar Ladies Open and Stuttgart Open.
 In the middle of May, she won the 60k Open Saint-Gaudens, defeating Romanian Ana Bogdan in the final.
 While still in France, Kalinskaya tried enter the main draw of the French Open, the only major where she still had not succeeded.
 However, for the third year in a row she failed to qualify.

 As a warm-up for the grass-court season, Kalinskya played in England at the 100k Surbiton Trophy.
 After defeating Serbian Ivana Jorović in the first round, she lost to Rybáriková in a three-set match.
 Right after that she traveled to the Netherlands to play at the Rosmalen Open.
 Despite losing in the first round, this was nevertheless her first tour main-draw performance of the year.
 Preparing for Wimbledon, she played at the Birmingham Classic, but was stopped in the final qualifying stage.
-She hired the Arge tournamentntinian Patricia Tarabini to be her coach.
+She hired the Argentinian Patricia Tarabini to be her coach.
 Still looking for her first Grand Slam win, she held out some hope for Wimbledon, given that she had qualified after three straight-sets wins.
 She failed to achieve it, however, after losing to Magda Linette in the first round.

 In August, Kalinskaya showed an impressive North American hardcourt swing, reaching the semifinals of a WTA Tour event for the first time in her career at the Washington Open.
 She survived the qualifying rounds, before making a huge comeback against reigning Puerto Rican Olympic champion Monica Puig, and stunning Mladenovic for her first win over the Frenchwoman in three attempts.
 Her run was stopped by eventual champion Jessica Pegula in the semifinals.
 At the US Open, Kalinskaya qualified again.
 In the first round, she stunned the world's No. 10, Sloane Stephens, in her Arthur Ashe Stadium debut, winning in straight sets.
 However, she was unable to repeat her win, as she was defeated by American wildcard Kristie Ahn in her next match.

 Another tour quarterfinal soon followed in late September at the Tashkent Open, where she beat German player Tatjana Maria en route.
 Despite losing in the quarterfinals against Katarina Zavatska, she immediately secured her top 100 debut.
 Two weeks later she played at the Kremlin Cup, with which she closed her season.
 In the first round, she defeated Anastasia Potapova but then lost to Ekaterina Alexandrova.